 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Funded Futures Network is $29 cheaper to get started.
-Funded Futures Network charges $160/mo (monthly subscription) plus a $120 activation fee.
+Funded Futures Network is $109 cheaper to get started.
+Funded Futures Network charges $80/mo (monthly subscription) plus a $120 activation fee.
 Purdia Capital charges $179/mo (monthly subscription) plus a $130 activation fee.
+Funded Futures Network currently has an active promotion which may further reduce cost.

-Funded Futures Network gets you funded faster, with an estimated ~12 days to first payout (5d eval + 2d exhibition + 5d winning).
+Purdia Capital gets you funded faster, with an estimated ~5 days to first payout (5d eval).
 Purdia Capital has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Funded Futures Network requires your best day to be no more than 40% of total profit.

 Based on $500/day profit, 20 trading days/month, 55% win rate

-At $500/day profit, Funded Futures Network reaches break-even on day 12 while Purdia Capital reaches it (never).
-Funded Futures Network costs $29 less to get started.
-Funded Futures Network projects $8,000/mo more in funded earnings.
+At $500/day profit, Funded Futures Network reaches break-even on day 12 while Purdia Capital reaches it on day 12.
+Purdia Capital costs $17 less to get started.
+Purdia Capital projects $1,126/mo more in funded earnings.

 Choose Funded Futures Network if you want: